 What is special about this course?

-This course is designed to develop the knowledge and understanding of the role of the dental care professional in caring for the child patient in a team model of care.
-It is designed to enhance your approaches to learning and help you to become an investigative learner who is able to critically appraise the evidence-base relating to the treatment of oral disease in the child patient, to inform and reflect upon your own clinical practice.
+This CPD Periodontology in Practice module is designed to develop your clinical knowledge and understanding of the role of the dental care professional in managing advanced periodontal disease.
+It is designed to enhance the student’s approaches to learning and help you to become an investigative learner who is able to critically appraise the evidence-base relating to the treatment of advanced periodontal disease to inform your own clinical practice.

-Through reflection in a clinical setting, you will investigate the outcomes of different approaches to treatment that will benefit all patients in your care.
-You will investigate the cause of disease, prevention, and how the dental team approaches treatment.
+Through reflection in a clinical setting, you will investigate the outcomes of the different approaches to treatment which will benefit all patients in your care.

 - The course is delivered completely online allowing you the flexibility to fit your studies around your personal and professional commitments

 - You will have access to a personal academic tutor who will support you throughout your learning